6 min. read

 But during quarantine we don’t just need to be loyal to one another to stay physically healthy, it’s also super important to keep our spirits up, to take care of our mental health, and to keep some others in mind.
 Whether terror or tragedy, acts of nature or man, disasters have proven to bring out the best in us over and over again.
 Even in the worst of times, that support and kindness — no matter how small — helps keeping us sane.

 In this blog I would like to share (small) acts of kindness during the age of COVID-19.
 Maybe you already grabbed a couple of extra canned goods for your elderly neighbor, or maybe you saw a stranger offer someone else a squirt of hand sanitizer.
 I like to share what we have seen others doing, to use them to encourage our own kindness to one another.
 This age is an opportunity to show both our loved ones as less familiar and healthy others that we keep them in mind.
-It’s up to especially the most healthy people among us that can lead by example.
+It’s up to especially the most healthy people to lead by example.

 Meaningful acts of kindness